Texas A&M University Corps of Cadets: Freshmen

 Freshman cadets are called fish.
 The first year, is analogous to the experiences of the Rooks at Norwich University, Knobs at The Citadel, Rats of the Virginia Tech Corps of Cadets and the Virginia Military Institute, Frogs at University of North Georgia, Doolies at the United States Air Force Academy, or Plebes at any of the other U.S. Federal Service Academies.

 Both freshmen and sophomore cadets are required to wear metal taps on the heels of their shoes.
 In addition, male fish must maintain an extremely short hairstyle known colloquially as a "fish cut".
 Corps freshmen are not addressed by their first name; a freshman named John Smith would become fish Smith his freshman year in the Corps.
 A freshman whose last name is not known to the speaker is referred to by the generic name "fish Jones."
 Cadets who started in the same class year are known as buddies.

 In addition to standardized answers, every fish is required to know the answers to a wide number of questions including, "What's for chow?", "How many days until Final Review?", and a long list of university history questions.
 Upon meeting an upperclassman fish must introduce themselves and learn the upperclassman's name.
 As the academic year progresses, some upperclassmen will begin to grant the fish permission to use his or her first name and speak more informally.

 Sophomores

 Sophomores in the Corps are known as pissheads, often bowdlerized as "head".
 A sophomore's duty in the Corps is to train and drill the freshmen through all their necessary duties and responsibilities through Final Review in May.
 They are graded by the performance of their freshmen.
 Much like drill sergeants, the pissheads are responsible for seeing that the fish adapt and excel in Corps life through rigorous, diligent, and sometimes intense instruction.
 Sophomores are expected to be the best example of cadets for their fish.
-It is generally considered bad form for a junior or senior to correct a sophomore in view of freshmen.